ldelossa/litee.nvim/README.md

 # litee.nvim

-Litee.nvim (pronounced lite) is a library for building "IDE-lite" experience in Neovim.
+Litee.nvim (pronounced lite) is a library for building "IDE-lite" experiences in Neovim.

 By utilizing the "litee" library plugin authors can achieve a consistent experience across separate plugins.